dsaliberti/basil/README.md

 The tests cover every Action (inputs) which could be called in the reducer and its possible variations.

 To run the Tests:
 - Select the Scheme `RecipeList` or `RecipeDetail` and hit Cmd+U to run all, or on the Test Navigator (Cmd+6) run each test individually.

-📌 _Caveat_: For production purposes I'd consider the persistence for the `Shared` key `favoriteRecipeIds` should no longer be `inMemory` but a proper database using GRDB with SQLite.

 Enjoy 🍲🍴